 Clean your horse’s sheath or udders!

-- But first, is this even the best thing to do?
+But first, is sheath and udder cleaning the best thing to do?
 Perhaps not!
 The American Association of Equine Practitioners (AAEP) has some guidelines that ruffled a few internet feathers.

 Does your horse NEED the sheath or udders cleaned?